Kiloutre/TekkenMovesetExtractor/README.md

 ### Prerequisites

-There will be a few programs you will have to download before being able to use this tool with Tekken 7.
+There will be a few programs you will have to download before being able to use this tool to export Tag 2 movelists and mechanics

 * [Tekken Moveset Extractor](https://github.com/Kiloutre/TekkenMovesetExtractor/releases/) - The tool that does all the magic.
 * [Cemu](https://cemu.info/) - A emulator used to run the Wii U port of Tekken Tag 2.